The Feast of Tabernacles, Waterfalls, and Eternal Life

 He who descended is also the One who ascended far above all the heavens, that He might fill all things.

 Just as a river flows to the lowest place and begins to fill it.
 So the heart of man, deep as an endless abyss and insatiable, is here invited to come to the source to drink and be filled with the Holy Spirit.

 Now hope does not disappoint, because the love of God has been poured out in our hearts by the Holy Spirit who was given to us.

 Why is water used as a metaphor in this invitation?
 Because He needs us to know that water, is an absolutely essential element to life.
-Our bodies consist of approximately 75% water and simply amazing that we don't have to be poured into something.
-It is the same ratio of water for the Earth.
+Our bodies consist of approximately 75% water and it is the same ratio of water for the Earth.
 Water is vital, a “can't live without it” ingredient, to our existence.
 A person can go well over a month without food but can only live about a week without water.
 Just as we need water so do we need Jesus our Savior and His Holy Spirit dwelling in us to survive in any real spiritual or eternal capacity.
 Our spirits can only be made alive and sustained by Him.
 He is telling us He is the Source and we need Him as desperately as we need water.

 As the deer pants for the water brooks, So pants my soul for You, O God.
 My soul thirsts for God, for the living God.